You may wish to see an introductory page with a map first.

 By tradition the chief of the Italian tongue was the Admiral of the Maltese fleet; this explains why a fish was the symbol of the tongue.

 When in 1530 the Knights were given Malta, the administration of the island was entrusted to a governor appointed by the Viceroy of Sicily who was assisted by four giurati, locally elected magistrates who took an oath (Ital. giuramento) at their appointment.
 The Grand Masters reduced the authorities of these elected magistrates, but they did not abolish them.
-The inscription says that the building served Publicis Melitae Negotiis et Publicae Pietati, so it was something between a Town Hall and a Monte di PietÓ, a charitable institution from which people could borrow sums of money by pledging their valuables.
+The inscription says that the building served Publicis Melitae Negotiis et Publicae Pietati, so it was something between a Town Hall and a Monte di PietÓ (Mount of Pity), a charitable institution from which people could borrow sums of money by pledging their valuables.

 Castellania: detail of the 1768 entrance built by Grand Master Pinto